- Nearing the End of Life

 Hwang JP, Smith ML, Flamm AL. Challenges in outpatient end-of-life care: wishes to avoid resuscitation.
 J Clin Oncol.
 2004; 22:4643-4645.

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology.
-Palliative Care – Version 1.2011.
+Palliative Care – Version 1.2013.
+Accessed at nccn.org on May 8, 2013.

 Ryan PY.
 Approaching death: a phenomenological study of five older adults with advanced cancer.
 Oncology Nursing Forum.
 2005;32:1101-1108.